akaterra/apidog/readme.md

 apiDog
 ======

-apiDog is a API documentation generator alternative to the ApiDoc.
+apiDog is a API documentation generator alternative to the [apiDoc](http://apidocjs.com/).

 Features: